3C2H/meme-generator/README.md

   ####  1/°Create 2 components : Header and MemeGenerator
           Roles : Header = display only; MemeGenerator = calls to an api for data

+  ####  2/°Initialize state to save following data:
+          - Top text
+          - Bottom text
+          - Random image (initialized with "http://i.imgflip.com/1bij.jpg")

+  ####  3/°Make an API call to "http://i.imgflip.com/get_memes"
+         then, save the data coming back (`response.data.memes`) to a new state property called `allMemeImgs` (the data is an array)